TheAgeOfCoding/age-hotkey-science/README.md

    - archery range
    - siege workshop
    - castle
+- I need to be able to change the arrangement of my units quickly.
+I also need to be able to change how aggressive they are quickly
+- I need to be able to produce units quickly especially the ones I like to use the most
 - I don't need to mirror the layout of the buttons on screen to match the position of the keys on the keyboard

 ## What Keys I Have to Work With